 A small group of finalists will be selected by an external screening committee and sent to the MƒA Board of Directors who will determine the two winners (one in math and one in science).
-Winning teachers and their nominator will be recognized at MƒA’s End of Year Celebration on the evening of June 5, 2019.
+Winning teachers and their nominator will be recognized at MƒA’s End of Year Celebration in June.

 What are the criteria for selection?

 Current MƒA Master Teachers who are active in their second (or more) Master Teacher Fellowship are eligible to be nominated.
 Individuals will be selected based on evidence of influence and professional contribution to the teaching and education of Mathematics and Science, as well as support for other educators.

 How do I find out which teachers are eligible?